smboyce/smboyce.github.io/cv.md

 The Leopold prides itself on not stocking the typical big brand lagers, nor do we sell shots and in doing so the tavern has carved a distinct niche for itself in an area rich with pubs.

-At the Leopold my main responsibilities include managing our cellar, leading shifts, responsibility for cashing up at end of night and being a keyholder.
+At the Leopold my main responsibilities include being a keyholder and having control of the cash, managing our cellar, leading shifts and maintaining social media accounts.

 ## Previous employment